bruceravel/larch-plugin-tutorial/mback/mbackfunction.md

 of `params`.
 That's a bit unwieldy, but is required when probing the contents of a Group in a computed manner, as shown here.

-Finally, the matched data are placed in the data Group, as is Group containing the parameters of the fit.
+Finally, the matched data are placed in the data Group, as is the `params` Group which allows the user access ot the parameters of the fit.